deciduously/music/post.md

   2  +  2   +  1  +   2   +  2  +   2  +  1   =  12
 ```

-Each semitone is defined as 100 cents, meaing that a full octave spans 1200 cents.
-Go ahead and set up some Rust constants:
+Each semitone is defined as 100 cents meaning a full octave spans 1200 cents.
+Go ahead and set up some constants:

 ```rust
 type Cents = f64;